 Intertain: Chapter 06

-My wife and I recently moved on from our home church, a family that we had been part of for a combined total of 35 years.
+My wife and I recently moved on from our home church, a family that we had been involved with for a combined total of 35 years.
 It was a big decision for us in this season of change.
 To find balance, however, we are grateful to be able to host an event like Intertain, which is the perfect opportunity to bring together new and old friends alike from various communities.

 Our group was thirteen strong, hitting double digits for the first time in Intertain history.
 Six newcomers were present: Clement, KJ, Kenny, Eric, David, and Jean (who also happens to be my mum).
 Everyone shared how they got into games.
 Some recalled the Intel 486, while others credited their smartphones.
 It was fascinating to think about how gaming has changed over the decades.

 Apart from being a first-timer, Clement was the only teenager among us.
 With youthful enthusiasm, he performed a few magic tricks using playing cards and a couple of Rubik’s Cubes.
 Everyone was thoroughly dazzled by his deft delivery.
 It was also a perfect way to illustrate that changes can happen in an instant — blink and you shall miss it!

 Has your life ever been changed by other people?